The above provides an allegory for throwing off religious crutches.

 However, I would add a caveat.
 For some, the comfort of religion may be worth it.
 Perhaps they can’t or don’t want to live without it.
-And, if it provides comfort to some, who am I to try to take it away from them?
+And, if it provides them comfort, who am I to try to take it away from them?
 But for those capable of breaking the bonds of their childhood indoctrination, I can say that not much will change after you discard religion.
 You’ll still be able to live, love, work, and care for your children without believing in imaginary gods.
 And you’ll be less likely to want to impose your views on others—a defining characteristic of most religions.

 As for me, I’m glad I left all that behind long ago.
 I am one of those who want to know—not just believe.
 I long for the day when reason and science will finally banish ignorance and superstition forever.
 I do think that religion as we know it will go extinct, especially if humans evolve into posthumans.
 And if we don’t evolve, we’ll probably go extinct anyway.
 As for those worried about the meaning of life after losing their religious beliefs, I have addressed the topic in some detail here.

 Well, that’s my story.
 It almost 50 years ago since I lost my childhood crutches.
 I left what Carl Sagan called the demon-haunted world of religion, and entered one lit by science and reason.
 To sum up, I regard religion to be as harmful as it is untrue; and I echo Bertrand Russell‘s sentiments: